tigrouind/AITD-tools/README.md

 ## Supported
 Same as [LifeDISA](#LifeDISA)

 ## Instructions
 - Copy PAK files to GAMEDATA folder
-- Run PAKExtract (all PAK files in GAMEDATA folder are extracted)
+- Run PAKExtract : all PAK files in GAMEDATA folder are extracted
-- Export backgrounds as PNG, floors as SVG or update entries in the archive (optional)

-You can also drop files or folders into PAKExtract executable
+You can also drop files or folders into PAKExtract executable.

 ## Command-line arguments
 ```
 PAKExtract [-background]
            [-svg "[rotate {0|90|180|270}] [room 1,2,3,...]"]
            [-info]
            [-update]
            [<files>]
            [<folders>]
 ```

-## Required files
-- Backgrounds: CAMERAxx.PAK, ITD_RESS.PAK
-- Svg: ETAGExx.PAK
+## Optionally (using related command line arguments)
+- Extract backgrounds as PNG files.
+You have to extract some PAK files first (CAMERAxx, ITD_RESS), then run PAKEXtract again with related command line arguments.
+- Render floors as SVG files.
+You have to extract some PAK files first (ETAGExx) then run PAKEXtract again with related command line arguments.
+- Display archive information (eg: compressed size, flags, ...) without extracting any file
+- Update entries in the archive.
+First, extract some files, edit them, then run PAKExtract again.